TanvirAbir39/E-Commerce/README.md

 # E-Commerce

-## This project is a Html E-Commerce new Customers can register and log in to browse and add products to their cart, which includes a cool hover effect on product cards.
+## This project is a Html E-Commerce new Customers can add products to their cart, which includes a cool hover effect on product cards.
 The site is built using HTML, CSS, and JavaScript and has an intuitive interface for a seamless shopping experience.

 ## Screenshots